Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 On the web, an identifier of some type is typically assigned for an identity as seen by a website, which makes it easier for an automated system to store data about that person.

-If a person could reasonably be identified or re-identified through the combination of data with other data, then that data is personal data.
+If a person could reasonably be identified or re-identified through the combination of data with other data, then both sets of data are personal data.

-Privacy is achieved in a given context that either involves personal data or involves information being presented to people when the principles of that context are followed appropriately.
+People have privacy in a given context when actors in that context follow that context's principles when presenting information and using personal data.
 When the principles for that context are not followed, there is a privacy violation.
-Similarly, we say that a particular interaction is appropriate when the principles are adhered to) or inappropriate otherwise.
+We say that a particular interaction is appropriate when the principles are followed or inappropriate otherwise.

 An actor processes data if it carries out operations on personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, sharing, dissemination or otherwise making available, selling, alignment or combination, restriction, erasure or destruction.

-An actor shares data if it provides it to any other actor.
+An actor shares data if it provides it to any other data controller.
 Note that, under this definition, an actor that provides data to its own service providers is not sharing it.

-An actor sells data when it shares it in exchange for consideration, monetary or otherwise.
+An actor sells data when it shares the data in exchange for something of value, even if that value isn't monetary.

 The purpose of a given processing of data is an anticipated, intended, or planned outcome of this processing which is achieved or aimed for within a given context.
-A purpose, when described, should be specific enough to be actionable by someone familiar with the relevant context (ie. they could independently determine means that reasonably correspond to an implementation of the purpose).
+A purpose, when described, should be specific enough that someone familiar with the relevant context could pick some means that would achieve the purpose.

 A data controller is an actor that determines the means and purposes of data processing.
 Any actor that is not a service provider is a data controller.